Fresh made loaf of Irish soda bread with rosemary herbs

-Soda bread with rosemary and sultanas
+Soda Bread with Rosemary and Sultanas

 Method

-With floured hands, or a spatula, scrape the dough on to the prepared baking sheet and pat it into a rough round.
-Bake for 45 minutes until risen and golden brown.
+4. With floured hands or a spatula, scrape the dough onto the prepared baking sheet and pat it into a rough round shape.

-Use 250g spelt or wholemeal flour mixed with 250g plain white flour.
+• Use 250g spelt or wholemeal flour mixed with 250g plain white flour.
 Replace the rosemary and sultanas with 100g grated strong Cheddar and 1 tbsp finely chopped thyme.

 Ingredients